| | | |

 • Gingerbreads, you can also use oat biscuits or thin crispbread

-• Wheat flour, you can also use Graham flour, maybe spelt or Einkorn might work too!
+• Wheat flour, you can also use Graham flour

-• Almond flour and crumbs, traditional, can be substituted with other neutral flavored nuts or seeds
+• Almond meal and chopped roasted almonds, traditional, can be substituted with other neutral-flavored nuts or seeds

 • Baking powder